7 Reasons Why HVAC Tune-Ups Save You Money

 It’s pretty unusual for us to have to worry about freezing pipes here on the Gulf Coast, but it can happen on those rare days when the temperatures dip below freezing.

 Winter is another peak season for heating technicians.
 Unmaintained heating systems more often break down when they are working at peak demand.
 When the weather is severe – colder than usual – HVAC companies get a lot of calls which they have to prioritize.
 Again, emergency service on nights, weekends, and holidays is not always available and if it is, it nearly always costs more.

 A fall tune-up can head off many of the causes of a mid-winter heater or furnace breakdown.
 Get the problem identified and fixed in the fall, and you’ll sleep peacefully knowing your home is ready for winter.

 Cleaning or replacing your HVAC system’s filters can reduce energy consumption by between 5 and 15%.
 Just think about what a multi-point checklist of routine maintenance checks might be able to do to improve your HVAC system’s functioning and energy efficiency.

 The less energy your air conditioning, ventilation, and heating systems use, the lower your energy bills will be.
-Properly maintained, HVAC systems rarely breakdown and they tend to last longer on average.
-An HVAC tune up in the fall and spring will not only save you money on your energy bill, but also it will delay your having to purchase a new system earlier than you expected.
+Properly maintained, HVAC systems rarely break down and they tend to last longer on average.
+An HVAC tune-up in the fall and spring will not only save you money on your energy bill but also will delay your having to purchase a new system earlier than you expected.

 4. Medical Costs

-The Consumer Product Safety Council reports that if you see moisture condensation on windows or walls, see moldy areas in the home, or you notice smelly or dank air – your home may not have adequate ventilation.
-An HVAC tune up will be checking for these symptoms and correct them before it becomes a problem.
+The Consumer Product Safety Council reports that if you see moisture condensation on windows or walls, see moldy areas in the home, or notice smelly or dank air – your home may not have adequate ventilation.
+An HVAC tune-up will be checking for these symptoms and correct them before it becomes a problem.